MooersLab/latex-emacs/README.md

 He developed several packages that bring functionality similar to that of org-roam.
 His citar-denote package integrates the use of citar to assist the generation of literature notes for use in denote.
-His denote-explore package provides several tools for analyzing notes' distribution across topics and generating directed graphs of links between notes.
+His denote-explore package provides several tools for analyzing the distribution of notes across topics and generating directed graphs of links between notes.
 The first functionality is absent for org-roam.
 The second functionality mimics the org-roam-ui.
 These two packages are integrated into his init.el file.